A data structure for monomial ideals with applications to signature Gr\"obner bases: Monomial divisibility diagrams

+The implementation used in our benchmarks is in Julia, but we present the same ideas here in Python, since concrete code describes the data structure and the implementation of maximal sharing through hash consing more precisely than pseudocode.
 An edge is a pair consisting of an integer \texttt{label} and a destination node \texttt{to}; a node is a tuple of edges, sorted by increasing \texttt{label}.
 Below, we implement the membership test using a binary search, although the nodes are typically small enough that it offers no advantage over linear search.
+The call \texttt{contains(t, a, i)} tests whether the monomial with exponent vector~\texttt{a[0:i]} is in the ideal represented by~\texttt{t}.